JasonPaulGithub/Venly-Tech-Test/README.md

 - The test requrires access to your laptop camera the entire time.
 - Make minor mistakes like the ones in the feedback and they will fail you.
 - I reached almost all the criteria, but it clearly made no difference.

-Test Rating
----
-3/10 : Unfair.
-Unrealistic.
-Intrusive.
-Let's hope for a better chance in the future.